pubnub/pubnub-mcp-server/resources/sdk_docs/go_objects.md

 #### Response

-GetChannelMetadata() returns PNGetChannelMetadataResponse:
+The GetChannelMetadata() operation returns a PNGetChannelMetadataResponse with:

-- Data PNChannel — See PNChannel.
+- Data (PNChannel) — see PNChannel

 ### Set channel metadata

-Custom metadata overwrites existing server-side custom metadata (partial updates aren't supported).
+Sets channel metadata; can include custom data.

+Unsupported partial updates of custom metadata:
+- The custom field overwrites existing server value.

+API limits: see REST API docs for set-channel-metadata.

 #### Method(s)